percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 This document establishes a new registry to contain "data type" values used in the DTLS Tunnel protocol.
 These data type values are a single octet in length.
-This document defines the following values, leaving the balance of possible values reserved for future specifications:
+This document defines the values shown in (#data_types) below, leaving the balance of possible values reserved for future
+specifications:

 Data Type | Description
 ----------|:----------------------------------------
 0x01      | Supported SRTP Protection Profiles
 0x02      | Key Information
-Table: Data Type Values for the DTLS Tunnel Protocol
+Table: Data Type Values for the DTLS Tunnel Protocol {#data_types}

 The name for this registry is "Datagram Transport Layer Security (DTLS) Tunnel Protocol Data Types for Privacy Enhanced Conferencing."